 Sponsored by Fukushima City Tourism and Convention Association.

 Fukushima Prefecture boasts a diverse geography which includes soaring mountain ranges, plains filled with fruit trees and rice paddies, and a rugged Pacific coast.
-It is no surprise that 13% of Fukushima’s land is designated as Natural Parks, with so much beauty to preserve for future generations.
-Originally, I had planned a trip to drive the Bandai-Azuma Skyline highway, which winds its way through the high mountains west of Fukushima City and is famous for gorgeous fall colors.
+With so much beauty to preserve for future generations, it is no surprise that 13% of Fukushima’s land is designated as natural parks.
+Originally, I had planned a trip to drive the Bandai-Azuma Skyline Highway, which winds its way through the high mountains west of Fukushima City and is famous for gorgeous fall colors.
 Just weeks before my trip, however, a volcano alert upgrade closed the highway, leaving me searching for other ways to enjoy the beauty of the Fukushima autumn season.
 Thanks to the huge number of parks available in the prefecture, that search did not take long.

 My first destination was Jorakuen, a Japanese garden west of Fukushima City in the heart of the agricultural area.
 Early October is harvest time for Fukushima farmers and driving down the highways I saw huge golden fields of rice ready to be harvested and countless fruit stands selling huge apples and Japanese pears at bargain prices (by Japanese standards).
 In fact, a farmer was harvesting the rice fields opposite the entrance to Jorakuen as I arrived.

 There is a large parking lot next to Jorakuen which is free to use.
 The entrance fee to the garden is 500 yen for an adult, 250 yen for children and people with disabilities.
 I received my ticket from the friendly staff and went inside.